 There are 2 types of functional cysts:

-Follicular cysts: These cysts develop from graafian follicles.
+Follicular cysts: These cysts develop from graafian follicles (fluid-filled sacs that contain ova and are located in the ovaries).

-Corpus luteum cysts: These cysts develop from the corpus luteum.
+Corpus luteum cysts: These cysts develop from the corpus luteum (which forms from the dominant follicle after ovulation).
 They may hemorrhage into the cyst cavity, distending the ovarian capsule or rupturing into the peritoneum.

-Polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome characterized by mild obesity, irregular menses or amenorrhea, and signs of androgen excess (eg, hirsutism, acne).
-Most patients have multiple... read more is usually defined as a clinical syndrome, not by the presence of ovarian cysts.
+Polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome typically characterized by anovulation or oligo-ovulation, signs of androgen excess (eg, hirsutism, acne), and multiple ovarian cysts in the... read more is usually defined as a clinical syndrome, not by the presence of ovarian cysts.
 But ovaries typically contain many 2- to 6-mm follicular cysts and sometimes contain larger cysts that contain atretic cells.

 Benign ovarian tumors usually grow slowly and rarely become malignant.
 They include the following:

-Benign cystic teratomas: These tumors are also called dermoid cysts because although derived from all 3 germ cell layers, they consist mainly of ectodermal tissue.
+Benign (mature) teratomas: These tumors are germ cell tumors; they are also called dermoid cysts because although derived from all 3 germ cell layers, they consist mainly of ectodermal tissue.

 Fibromas: These slow-growing connective tissue tumors are usually < 7 cm in diameter.